When is Thanksgiving Day (Canada)?

 Thanksgiving Day, popular in the vast land of Canada, has a rich and multifaceted history.
 Recognized on the second Monday of October, this national holiday is rooted in tradition and is associated with blessings and gratitude.
 For Canada’s inhabitants, Thanksgiving Day is a potent symbol of societal ties, a heartfelt demonstration of unity, and an opportunity to reflect and give thanks for a successful harvest.

-This year Thanksgiving Day (Canada) will be celebrated on Monday, October 14, 2024.
+This year Thanksgiving Day (Canada) was celebrated on Monday, October 14, 2024.
 Next year Thanksgiving Day (Canada) will be celebrated on Monday, October 13, 2025.

 Thanksgiving Day (Canada) Dates